Training, research and innovation empower health care workers.

 Consult Thembi Nxumalo on diabetes treatment and she will likely recommend a mix of natto root and caju bark.
 Show up with an ulcer and you will be given balsam pear tonic.
 Read more

 AMREF's Director General Dr. Teguest Guerma recently spoke to Kenya's Capital FM Radio about AMREF's call people living in East Africa to help curb maternal deaths through a new corporate partnership with Nakumatt, one of East Africa's largest department store chains.
 Read more

 AMREF joins the world to celebrate the 100th Anniversary of International Women’s Day.
 This year’s theme is equal access to education, training and science and technology: a pathway to decent work for women.
 AMREF is hoping the theme will draw attention to the health needs of women across Africa.
 Read more

 Almaz Nagadi greets Amira in her small village with a big smile and warm handshake.
 Amira is pregnant and will be delivering her baby soon.
 “I lost my first baby,” Amira explains.
 “But I’ve learned many lessons from Almaz and this time I want to have a safe delivery at the health post.”
 Read more

 Participants including AMREF's team at the 2nd Global Forum on Human Resources for Health have adopted the Bangkok Outcome Statement.
-The statement reinforces the principles of the Kampala Declaration made at the 1st Global Forum on Human Resources for Health in Uganda in 2010.
 Read more